 We believe our business benefits from an exceptional management team that is responsible for establishing our leadership in the snow and ice control equipment industry for light trucks.
-Our senior management team has an average of approximately fourteen years of weather-related industry experience and an average of over fourteen years with our Company.
+Our senior management team has an average of approximately fifteen years of weather-related industry experience and an average of over fifteen years with our Company.
 We have sought to establish competitive compensation programs that enable us to attract and retain skillful, experienced and dedicated executive officers as well as to motivate management to maximize performance while building stockholder value.

-Our named executive officers for 2020 were Robert L. McCormick, our President and Chief Executive Officer; Sarah C. Lauber, our Chief Financial Officer and Secretary; Keith Hagelin, our President, Work Truck Attachments; and Jon Sievert, our President, Work Truck Solutions.
+Our named executive officers for 2021 were Robert L. McCormick, our President and Chief Executive Officer; Sarah C. Lauber, our Chief Financial Officer and Secretary; Keith Hagelin, our President, Work Truck Attachments; Linda R. Evans, our Vice President of Human Resources; and Jon Sievert, who served as our President, Work Truck Solutions until November 30, 2021 and as our Vice President, Business Development for the rest of 2021.

-2020 Say on Pay Vote
+2021 Say on Pay Vote

-In April 2020 (after the 2019 executive compensation actions described in this Compensation Discussion and Analysis section had taken place), we held an advisory stockholder vote on the compensation of our named executive officers at our annual stockholders' meeting.
-Consistent with the recommendation of our Board, our stockholders approved our executive compensation, with more than 98% of votes cast in favor.
+In April 2021, we held an advisory stockholder vote on the compensation of our named executive officers at our annual stockholders' meeting.
+Consistent with the recommendation of our Board, our stockholders approved our executive compensation, with more than 99% of votes cast in favor.
 The Compensation Committee considered these voting results and, consistent with the strong vote of stockholder approval they represented, elected not to undertake any material changes to our executive compensation programs in response to the outcome of the vote.